eltongonc/funda_serverside/README.md

 A series of tests were done with chromes internet connection throttling.
 These internet speed-tests emulate how people with a slow connection experience a website.
 The connections exist of GPRS, Good 2G, Good 3G, Regular 4G and Wifi with disabled cache.

 #### Node.js + Express.js
 This step was mainly rebuilding the homepage of Funda to illustrate how the webapp could be optimised with a Node.js server.
 Serving html files from the server can boost the overall speed, but because this is a rebuild it wouldn't be fair to compare it to the previous table.
-The next table will
+The next table is a test of the assests I could acquire.

 ##### Results